trantako/trantako.github.io/README.md

 jekyll 4.0.0
 ```

 > I had problems when intalling Jekyll without 'sudo'.
 See [this](https://jekyllrb.com/docs/troubleshooting/#no-sudo) for instructions.
 This info did not solve everything; I had to re-install Ruby etc. tricks before I got it working.
 It took several hours of problem solving.
-Much easier to use native Ubuntu or Mac for running Jekyll.
+Much easier to use native Ubuntu or Mac for running Jekyll!

 ## Testing